Pd – Allylic alkylation JACS94-116-4062

 No difference between in situ formed and preformed catalyst.
 Very slow reaction with MeMgBr.
 Josiphos-2 better for bulky/aryl beta-substituents.

 Thioesters more reactive towards conjugate addition than corresponding oxoesters (closer to enones).
 Basis of an iterative methodology demonstrated with the synthesis of (-)-lardolure.
-Also applied to the synthesis of mycocerosic acid, phthioceranic acid, a putative wasp pheromone, a simplified analogues of caspofungin, mycolipenic acid and glycolipid antigens.
+Also applied to the synthesis of mycocerosic acid, phthioceranic acid, a putative wasp pheromone, a simplified analogues of caspofungin, mycolipenic acid, glycolipid antigens and tuberculostearic acid.

 Conversion of the crude aldol product to the oxygen ester gave greater stability for diastereoisomer purification (column chromatography and in some cases crystallisation).
 Use of an alkyl β–substituent in the unsaturated thioester substrate (CH2OTBDPS) resulted in poor aldol diastereoselectivity (~1:1).